Margin

 Operating Margin = (200 / 1,000) × 100 = 20%

-• What It Is: This margin shows the percentage of sales that is left as profit after all expenses, including taxes and interest, are paid.
+What It Is: Shows the percentage of sales left as profit after all expenses, taxes, and interest are paid.

 Net Profit Margin = (Net Income / Revenue) × 100